bricenphilemond/JumpTrack/README.md

 3. View your personal best. - See your best jump for each event.
 4. Exit. - Close the app
 5. View progress chart - See your progress overtime on a chart.

-Type in the number of which option you want to use and press enter!
+Type in the number of which option you want to use and press enter